data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   Positional parameters must be [positional-only](https://www.python.org/dev/peps/pep-0570/) parameters.
 Positional-only parameters have no externally-usable name.
 When a function accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their order.
 -   Optional parameters must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
--   Broadcasting semantics must follow the semantics defined in :ref:`broadcasting`.
+-   Broadcasting semantics must follow the semantics defined in {ref}`broadcasting`.
--   Unless stated otherwise, functions must support the data types defined in :ref:`data-types`.
+-   Unless stated otherwise, functions must support the data types defined in {ref}`data-types`.
--   Unless stated otherwise, functions must adhere to the type promotion rules defined in :ref:`type-promotion`.
+-   Unless stated otherwise, functions must adhere to the type promotion rules defined in {ref}`type-promotion`.
 -   Unless stated otherwise, floating-point operations must adhere to IEEE 754-2019.
--   Unless stated otherwise, element-wise mathematical functions must satisfy the minimum accuracy requirements defined in :ref:`accuracy`.
+-   Unless stated otherwise, element-wise mathematical functions must satisfy the minimum accuracy requirements defined in {ref}`accuracy`.

+## Objects in API

 <!-- NOTE: please keep the functions in alphabetical order -->

-### <a name="abs" href="#abs">#</a> abs(x, /)
+### abs(x, /)

 Calculates the absolute value for each element `x_i` of the input array `x` (i.e., the element-wise result has the same magnitude as the respective element in `x` but has positive sign).